polca/premise/docs/cdr_allocation_study_design.md

   `image_SSP2-VLHO.csv`.
 - The Zenodo `image_SSP2-VLHO.csv` file is reachable.
 - A quick inspection found a WEU region but no native 2055 column in the file.
-- The currently mapped IMAGE CDR aliases were not found in the downloaded file, so the WEU 2055 CDR ratio cannot yet be confirmed without checking and updating the IMAGE CDR variable mappings.
+- The downloaded file uses newer CDR labels such as `Carbon Capture|Geological Storage|Biomass` and `Carbon Capture|Geological Storage|Direct Air Capture`; the premise mapping should accept these labels in addition to the older `Carbon Removal|...` labels.
+- With biomass geological storage and direct air capture counted as CDR, WEU is not at 100 percent in interpolated 2055 on a CO2-basis.
+The preliminary values are about 66 percent in 2055 and 100 percent in 2060.

 ## CDR allocation logic

-The current `cdr_allocation=True` prototype allocates CDR to positive fossil CO2 emissions.
-For this study, extend the logic to compensate all relevant greenhouse gases on a CO2-equivalent basis.
+The `cdr_allocation=True` logic should compensate all relevant greenhouse gases on a CO2-equivalent basis.

 Recommended accounting mode for the paper: